KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     with SMOS and SMAP data.
 LVT facilitate such an analysis and enables the calculation of different evaluation metrices.

+To get used to the different programs it is advised to run the well documented walkthrough which is available on the LIS-website
+(<https://lis.gsfc.nasa.gov/lis-testcases>).
+See the specific LISF walkthrough section below.

-To get used to the different programs it is advised to run the different testcases which are available on the LIS-website (<https://lis.gsfc.nasa.gov/lis-testcases>) and in the public test cases directories, within the LIS source code, inside the testcases/public directory path.
-There are good users' guides available for all three
+Consider also the other public test cases provided by the LIS source code (depending on interest and needs), inside the testcases/public directory.
+In general, there are good users' guides available for all three
 components: [LIS users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2634-102-4-6543/LIS_usersguide.pdf),
 [LDT users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2635-102-3-6535/LDT_usersguide.pdf),
 [LVT users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2636-102-1-6534/LVT_usersguide.pdf).

+# LIS walkthrough

+For compilation, please follow the instructions in the RSDA documentation (this webpage, see below).
+So start the walkthrough with Step 1 after you compiled ldt and lis within LISF.
+Link the LISF of your compiled code into the testcase folder and give it the expected name LISF, e.g. ln -s /staging/leuven/stg_00024/OUTPUT/michelb/src_code/LISF/develop LISF
+Download the testcase files from the NASA lis page with curl (see documentation of walkthrough).

+To get Step 1 working, you need to replace one input dataset since HDF4 is not working anymore on our cluster.
+The other input dataset is HDF5 and the example will still work the same.

+So replace the following lines in the testcase ldt file (comment the old ones and add the new ones):
+#Max snow albedo data source: Barlage_Native
+#Max snow albedo map:        ./INPUT/LS_PARAMETERS/noah_2dparms/maximum_snow_albedo.hdf
+Max snow albedo data source:    NCEP_Native
+Max snow albedo map:      /staging/leuven/stg_00024/l_data/model_param/LIS_parameters/nasa_nccs_portal/noah_2dparms/maxsnoalb.as

+Then to run the ldt code (use a compute node with 8 cores), do: source LISF/load_modules mpirun -np 1 ./LISF/ldt/LDT ldt.config.noah36_params

+The run takes about a minute.
+Follow the instructions of the walkthrough to analyze the ldt output file and log file.
+To visualize nc files, you can open a jupyter notebook and start working with the pylis tool.

+Step 2
+We can now continue with Step 2.
+To run lis mpirun -np 1 ./LISF/lis/LIS -f lis.config_noah36_ol Met forcing sources:            "MERRA2" # "NLDAS2"
+# MERRA-2 base forcing:
+MERRA2 forcing directory:       /staging/leuven/stg_00024/input/met_forcing/MERRA2_land_forcing
+MERRA2 use lowest model level forcing:     1
+MERRA2 use corrected total precipitation:  1

 # LIS and LDT compilation